Starve a cold, feed a fever?

 Foods high in vitamin C are sometimes suggested for colds and flu.
-Studies suggest that regular consumption of vitamin C can reduce the length of colds and the symptoms.
+Studies suggest that regular consumption of vitamin C can reduce the length of colds and severity of symptoms.
 However, high doses of vitamin C once a cold has begun don't seem to help.

-Probiotics in fermented milk drinks and some yoghurts may help stimulate the immune system to help fight infections and shortening the length of colds.
+Probiotics in fermented milk drinks and some yoghurts may help stimulate the immune system to help fight infections and shorten the length of colds.

 You may not be able to taste garlic in food with a cold or flu, but there's some evidence it may help prevent colds.
 However, once infected there's not enough evidence to show garlic helps treat a cold.